I spent 2 days in Barcelona and have put together the perfect Barcelona itinerary for anyone planning a short trip to

 Beachgoers flock here in the hundreds, especially on a hot summer day when the sun is shining and the ocean temperatures are just right.

-There are several beach bars and restaurants along the promenade which is one of the best places in Barcelona to have a seafood lunch, complemented with a cold glass of Cerveza or sangria at a reasonable price.
+There are several beach bars and restaurants along the promenade, one of the best places in Barcelona to have a seafood lunch, complemented with a cold glass of Cerveza or sangria at a reasonable price.

 If you don’t fancy sitting down at a beachside restaurant, I recommend purchasing some snacks and drinks from a convenience store on your way down to Barceloneta Beach and then finding a place on the sand to perch up for the afternoon.

 Surfboards and stand-up paddleboards can also be rented along the beachfront if you wish to have some fun in the water!